michael-donat/incywincy/README.md

   - he does not check for canonical link in the DOM so will go over the same page if url is different
   - he's also been told to ignore # parts of locations
   - he only climbs html waterspouts, no javascript
-  - he's normally told to only consider http(s) protocol, will ignore others
+  - he's normally told to only consider http(s) protocol, will ignore other
   - he weaves plain text webs, no json, xml or other formats

 ## Notes